shop-gang/tangerine/docs/CONTRIBUTING.md

 - Use GitHub Issues to report bugs or request features
 - Please search for existing issues before opening a new one

+## Viewing and Interpreting Coverage Reports

+- **Frontend (Jest):**

+  - Run `cd client && npm run test:coverage` to generate a coverage report.
+  - Open `client/coverage/lcov-report/index.html` in your browser for a detailed, navigable report.
+  - Minimum global coverage thresholds are enforced (80% for branches, functions, lines, statements).
+If not met, CI will fail.

+- **Backend (Vitest):**

+  - Run `cd server && npm run test:coverage` to generate a coverage report.
+  - Open `server/coverage/index.html` in your browser for a detailed, navigable report.
+  - Minimum global coverage thresholds are enforced (80% for branches, functions, lines, statements).
+If not met, CI will fail.

+- **CI Integration:**
+  - Coverage is automatically run and uploaded to Codecov on every PR and push to `main` or `dev`.
+  - You can view coverage status and details directly in the Codecov UI (see PR checks for links).

+> If you see a coverage threshold error in CI, add or improve tests to increase coverage.

 ---

 Thank you for helping make AetherPress AI better!